 - Brokers work on real estate deals all the time, so they know the nuances and customs of the local market.

-Most people understand the importance of diversifying their IRAs by holding different types of stocks and bonds, with assets that correlate differently to the market’s overall direction.
-However, a surprising number of real estate investors put all of their eggs in one basket instead of diversifying to reduce risk.
+Most people understand the importance of diversifying IRAs by holding different types of stocks and bonds, spreading your risk so that assets will balance one another depending on to the market’s overall direction.
+Yet a surprising number of real estate investors put all their eggs in one basket, rather than diversifying to reduce risk.

 Strategies you can use to diversify your real estate investment portfolio include:

-In today’s real estate market, trying to save money in the short term can end up costing you a lot more in the long run.
-By keeping an eye out for these scary CRE investing mistakes, you’ll increase the odds of making a profitable investment that will provide solid cash flow year after year.
+In today’s real estate market, trying to save money in the short term can cost you a lot more in the long run.
+As we journey through Halloween, remember to avoid these seven scary CRE investing mistakes.
+By avoiding these pitfalls, you’ll increase the odds of making a profitable investment, providing solid cash flow year after year.